lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   == The address size should appear above ==
   ===== Cleaning up =====

-A sample session in a MacOS Terminal:
+A sample session in a MacOS Terminal window:

 .. code-block:: none